nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReflectiveReport/reflectivelog.md

       - Abstract level: Function level
   - The requirement 3 is an original requirement and it is in the component level.
 It has two requirements in the abstract levels.
 So I have created one new requirement 9 and placed them in the function level.
 The requirements 1 and 4 are already existing requirements, I have lined them to this requirement without creating a new requirement.
   - <h5>Lessons learned</h5>
     - It is easy to implement and work out the process.
-The requirements can be handled easily and can also break the complex requirements from higher level to lower level by using this model   The problems that, I have faced during the implementation was with placing the requirement into suitable level.
+The requirements can be handled easily and can also break the complex requirements from higher level to lower level by using this model.
+It will be very useful in the context of LSRE and MDRE process.
+The problems that, I have faced during the implementation was with placing the requirement into suitable level.
+  - <h5> Reflections</h5>
+    - The reflectionns are compared with one article releated to the RAM model.
+The observations are almost similar and article also address some other issues.
+THis model is suitable for LSRE engineering.

 - <h5>Article 2: QUPER</h5>